mikecroucher/R_awareness/README.md

 * [Section 5](./Section5.md) - R in the cloud: SageMathCloud
 * [Section 6](./Section6.md) - Revolution R Open - A faster R from Microsoft
 * [Section 7](./Section7.md) - How R interacts with other applications
-* Section 8 - The impact of restrictive environments
-* Section 9 - Summary of what's been covered